revelsi/reachy2_code_generation/README.md

 - Always turning on the robot before use
 - Using proper error handling with try/finally blocks
 - Always turning off the robot smoothly and disconnecting when done

+## Enhanced API Documentation

+The project includes an enhanced API documentation system that significantly improves the code generation agent's ability to generate accurate code:

+### API Summary Enhancement

+The API summary generation has been enhanced to provide more detailed information about function parameters, including:

+1. **Parameter Types**: Extracted from function signatures
+2. **Parameter Descriptions**: Extracted from function docstrings
+3. **Parameter Constraints**: Extracted from docstrings and added manually for known problematic functions
+4. **Units Information**: Extracted from docstrings (e.g., degrees vs. radians)

+This enhancement addresses issues with improper function definitions and helps prevent common errors in the generated code.

+### Implementation Details

+The enhanced API summary generation includes:

+- **Parameter Details Extraction**: Robust parsing of function signatures and docstrings
+- **Special Constraints**: Additional constraints for known problematic functions
+- **Improved Format**: Hierarchical organization of API components with detailed parameter information

+### Testing

+The enhanced API summary generation has been thoroughly tested with:

+- **Unit Tests**: Verifying the extraction of parameter details
+- **Integration Tests**: Testing the code generation agent with the enhanced API summary